 Chicken Broth – Use vegetable or chicken broth to cook the bulgar.
 You can use water too but the flavors will be compromised.

-Herbs – Parsley is one of the main ingredients in this salad.
-You can either go for flat or curly parsley.
+Herbs – Fresh parsley is one of the main ingredients in this salad.
+You can either go for flat parsley or curly parsley.
 I feel that the curly one gives this salad a little more volume.
 Other than parsley, I have also used mint leaves and spring onion greens.
-They together make this salad very refreshing!
+Together they make this salad very refreshing!

 Some people add red onions instead of green onions for a better crunch in the salad.